 Unlike random read performance, random write performance requires numerous background tasks between operations.
 This includes data allocation and redundancy checking across the large storage arrays typically used in Cloud-base block storage.
 VM vCPU counts are less important factors in random write performance than vendor storage types.
 Below, storage write performance are presented.
 The data compares all VM sizes and confirms that vCPU core count is a less relevant factor for storage performance than CPU-Memory testing.
 Summary observations of these test results can be found below the charts.

 Figure 12.2 - 4K Write Coefficient of Variation

-and monthly price (tables 6.1 - 6.3).
+This section focuses on the compute and memory price-performance, or value.
+The values shown are linear and unweighted, using the multi-core performance scores (figures 10.1) and monthly price (tables 6.1 - 6.3).
 Higher scores indicate higher value for each USD spent by the tested VMs.

 The chart below summarizes all VM sizes evaluated for price-performance.
-Compute-optimized VMs are found in solid colors, while standard VMs are shown with a pattern fill.
+Compute-optimized VMs are found in solid colors, while Basic VMs are shown with a pattern fill.

 Figure 14.1 - CPU Price-Performance

 Figure 13.2 - VM Total Monthly Price